Christian leaders wrestle with Atlanta shooting suspect’s Southern Baptist ties

 “Asians are created in the image of God, worthy of respect and kindness,” he said.
 “It feels ridiculous that we would even have to articulate that.”

-Lee said he is exhausted by people, including pastors, who deny systemic racism.

-“I wish my White pastor friends would take racism far more seriously than they do, that they would preach the central doctrine, educate their people, that this is not how you treat people, regardless of skin color,” he said.
-“It’s not shocking but profoundly disappointing that this person was a member of a Christian church.”

-Teo Armus contributed to this report.
+Jonathan Krohn in Atlanta contributed to this report.